sgrade/junspbootcamp/README.md

 Custom lab environment is used: single Linux/KVM server with six vMX virtual machines connected through Linux bridges.
-Requirements: 36+ GBytes of RAM, 32+ vCPUs (hyper-threading enabled)
+Requirements: 36+ GBytes of RAM, 32+ logical vCPUs (hyper-threading enabled)

 Only vMX virtual machines' configs are provided. __JunOS configs are not provided as they are Juniper's intellectual property__ - get them from the bootcamp package (from Juniper).